WheelockLab/NetworkLevelAnalysis/docs/source/network_level_tests.rst

 The within network-pair method measures how significant each network is compared to all permutations of only the selected network.
 The within-network pair method utilizes single sample tests to compare a non-permuted network pair of interest against permuted versions of itself.
-As :math:`\chi` :sup:`2`  and Hypergeometric tests do not have a single sample form, they are computed identically to the non-permuted method.
+As :math:`\chi^2`  and Hypergeometric tests do not have a single sample form, they are computed identically to the non-permuted method.
 Student's *t*-test, Welch's *t*-test, Wilcoxon Signed-Rank test are performed on both the non-permuted and permuted data.
 Ranking for these tests is performed identically to the full connectome method

 Common Inputs